smeehan12/standalone-recast-tutorial/_episodes/02-makinganalysisbase.md

 >
 > **Question 2**
 >
-> Open up the file `release_setup.sh.in` in another text editor window and review it sets up the environment.
+> Open up the file `release_setup.sh.in` in another text editor window and review how it sets up the environment.
 Identify how the `release_setup.sh` script in an athanalysisbase container gets the information to specifically set up the AnalysisBase environment.
 >
 > **Question 3**
 > Identify where the specific `AnalysisBase:21.2.75` code package is installed.